tjoyner/ofvioletsandlicorice/chapter13.md

 "And you can't cultivate some vineyards here, without going so far away?"
 Floriana asked.

 "Tell that to my sister.
-Even if now it's no longer needed... [it's done](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#ormailhofatta)."
+Even if now it no longer matters... [it's done](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#ormailhofatta)."

 He finished his sentence with tight lips, his hands gripping the steering wheel, passing Nicole's car with a sharp acceleration.